 |Encoding||The file encoding of the CSV file.
-Excel/Windows commonly uses Windows-1252 (Latin) for CSV files whereas most other tools (including Google Spreadsheets) prefer the Unicode-compatible UTF-8 encoding.|
+Excel/Windows commonly uses Windows-1252 (Latin) for CSV files whereas most other tools (including Google Sheets) prefer the Unicode-compatible UTF-8 encoding.|

 |Start Row||The index (starting at 1) of the row where TestRail should start looking for test cases in the CSV file.
 This can be used to ignore or skip lines at the beginning of the CSV file.|

-|Header Row||Indicates if the start row of the CSV file is a header row.
+|Header Row||Indicates if the start row of the content in the CSV file is a header row.
 A header row describes the CSV file and contains the identifiers used to match to the relevant fields in TestRail to the column names.
 Excel or Google Spreadsheet documents usually have such a header row.|

 |Template||The case template to use for the imported test cases.
 The template specifies the field layout and supported system/custom fields for the test cases.
 Depending on the template you are using, some additional formatting may need to be done to ensure compatibility with the selected template, most notably when using the Test Case (Steps) template.|

 The first wizard step also allows you to upload a previously created configuration file (created at the end of the import process) with all import options of the previous import.
 This is useful if you need to import multiple CSV files with a similar or the same file layout.

 The next step to get your data imported is to map the columns of your spreadsheet to their respective fields inside of TestRail.
 When you get to this step, the first option will be to specify whether test cases span a single row or multiple rows.
 TestRail differentiates between single- and multi-row case layouts for CSV files.
 A single-row layout means that every test case is represented by a single row or record in the CSV file.
 This is the standard layout for most CSV files.

 If a test case spans or may span multiple rows/records in a CSV file, TestRail supports this by selecting the multi-row layout.
-You also need to select the column which detects the start of a new test case in this case (for example, an ID or Name/Title column which is unique per test case).
+When selected, you will also need to select the column which detects the start of a new test case (for example, an ID or Name/Title column which is unique per test case).

 The last option on this step specifies if TestRail should ignore CSV rows/records without a valid, non-empty title column.
 It is recommended to keep this option enabled to filter out empty rows at the beginning/end of the CSV file or between regular test cases.

-Top Section > Subsection #1 > Subsection #2
+Top Section > Sub-section 1 > Sub-section 2